Kent REVS Up for cleaner air electric van scheme privacy notice

 Where we rely on your consent to process your personal information, you can withdraw your consent to our use of your data at any time.

-To do this contact the Kent REVS scheme office by emailing REVS@csltd.org.uk.
+You can do this by: Contacting the Kent REVS scheme office using REVS@csltd.org.uk.

 Keeping your personal information secure